These Christmas cream puffs are filled with a pine and orange-infused pastry cream, making them an easy, impressive holiday and winter dessert.

 Ingredients

-For the pine pastry cream
+For the pine and orange pastry cream

 - 2 cups whole milk